 ▪ Alexandre Faye (Bibliothèque nationale de France, Paris)

 The 11th ESS is open to junior scholars and postgraduate students of both social sciences and humanities or scientific background, who will have a great opportunity to engage with cutting edge work and present their own contributions.
 The School will particularly favour proposals that cross boundaries between disciplines, temporal focus and working spaces.
 All participants are expected to take part in the discussions of the lectures and workshops, to visit and comment the posters exhibit and to engage in the mentoring and artistic sessions.

-The ESS will be held on 11-13 November 2021 at the premises of the old Mahón/Maó lazaretto, in the island of Menorca.
-If the present sanitary situation continues, it would return to its usual springtime schedule on 26-28 May 2022.
+The ESS will be finally held on 5-7 May 2022 at the premises of the old Mahón/Maó lazaretto, in the island of Menorca.

-The deadline for sending proposals to the workshops and poster sessions is 15 June, 2021.
-Please send a 200-word abstract and a short one-page CV to firstname.lastname@example.org
+The deadline for proposals to the workshops and poster sessions is 15 November 2021.
+Please, send a 200-word abstract and a 1-page CV to firstname.lastname@example.org

 Lecture.
 Reassessing pandemics in the times of COVID.
 Iris Borowy, Mark Honigsbaum.